Porous cylinder arrays for optimal wake and drag characteristics: Introduction

 Other studies of porous arrays have adopted simplified mathematical models to focus on rigid cylinder arrays with various arrangements in uniform flow ~\citep{Nepf1999,Nicolle2011,VanRooijen2018}.
 However, these models can involve certain limitations and simplifications with regard to important physical phenomena such as viscous effects and vortex shedding, and often do not provide detailed flow field information.
 Most of the experimental studies mentioned previously also entail certain limitations as described by \citet{Tinoco2020}, such as their time-consuming and labour-intensive nature, which in turn necessitates the use of simplifying parameters such as uniform arrangements.
 This makes it difficult to examine a large and varied assortment of cylinder arrangements when studying optimal characteristics experimentally.
 Numerical simulations present a useful complement to experiments, at least at low to moderate Reynolds numbers, since they enable the evaluation of a large number of samples which is a crucial requirement for conducting optimization studies.
 In the present work, we couple two-dimensional Direct Numerical Simulations (DNSs) of flow around porous cylinder arrays with a multi-objective optimization algorithm, in order to discover geometrical arrangements that optimize drag force and wake enstrophy simultaneously.
-The optimal cylinder arrangements are also examined experimentally using PIV to confirm the numerical findings.
-Details of the optimization algorithm, the simulation methodology, and the PIV setup are provided in \S\ref{sec:methods}.
-The optimal cylinder arrangements discovered by the optimization procedure are described in \S\ref{sec:results}, and the flow field both within and outside the porous arrays is examined in detail.
-A short discussion is presented in \S\ref{sec:discussion}, followed by concluding remarks in \S\ref{sec:conclusion}.
+We note that while the present study is limited to two-dimensional flows owing to the high computational cost involved with optimization, three-dimensional flow structure is important when considering sediment transport and deposition which is modulated primarily by the near-bed flow.
+This near-bed flow depends heavily on the formation and interaction of horseshoe vortices near the base of individual cylinders.